top of page

 quercus bicolor inaturalist.jpg

-Free mini-sanctuaries for the first 20 Fairfax faith communities to apply!
+Free mini-sanctuaries for the first 20 Fairfax faith communities to apply (preferably by September 25 to guarantee your choice of trees)

 • Designate an area of lawn for the planting, approximately 6' x 12' (and think about where your watering source is, if planting larger specimens)